 - Pour water from one jug to the other until one of the jugs is either empty or full.

-For example, if we have a jug J1 of 5 litre (n = 5) and another jug J2 of 3 litre (m = 3) and we have to measure 1 litre of water using them.
+For example, if we have a jug J1 of 5 liters (n = 5) and another jug J2 of 3 liters (m = 3) and we have to measure 1 liter of water using them.
 The associated equation will be 5n + 3m = 1.
 First of all this problem can be solved since gcd(3,5) = 1 which divides 1 (See this for detailed explanation).
 Using the Extended Euclid algorithm, we get values of n and m for which the equation is satisfied which are n = 2 and m = -3.
 These values of n, m also have some meaning like here n = 2 and m = -3 means that we have to fill J1 twice and empty J2 thrice.